StevenBlack/hosts/readme_template.md

 **WARNING**: this is less desirable than Option 1 because the ongoing curation falls on us.
 So this creates more work for us.

-### Option 3: create your own hosts list as a repo on Github
+### Option 3: create your own hosts list as a repo on GitHub

 If you're able to curate your own collection of sketchy domains, then curate your own hosts list.
 Then signal the existence of your repo as [a new issue](https://github.com/StevenBlack/hosts/issues) and we may include your new repo into the collection of sources we pull whenever we create new versions.